 Introducing children to the joy of music is at the heart of what we do.
 Every child and young person between the ages of 5-18 should be given the opportunity to play a musical instrument through whole class instrumental teaching programmes.

 Specialist instrumental tutors work alongside class teachers, introducing pupils to the magic of music-making in our First Access programmes.
 Our Continuation Programmes offer children and young people the chance to progress and provide a deeper understanding of the instrument, developing a lifelong love of music.

-First Access can be taught through a variety of different instruments including: woodwind, strings, brass, world music (samba, djembe drumming, taiko), guitar, ocarina, ukulele and handbells.
+Mash Up Initial Access can be taught through a variety of different instruments including: woodwind, strings, brass, world music (samba, djembe drumming, taiko), guitar, ocarina, ukulele and handbells.
 The programme ensures that every child can experience enjoyment and success from the very earliest stages of musical learning.
-First Access has revolutionised the way Music Education is accessed nationally with over two million pupils currently learning as part of a whole class every week!
+Mash Up Initial Access has revolutionised the way Music Education is accessed nationally with over two million pupils currently learning as part of a whole class every week!

-Continuation programmes are available on the same range of instruments as First Access.
+Continuation programmes are available on the same range of instruments as Initial Access.
 This allows programmes to follow-on seamlessly over the course of an academic year or even beyond!
-Continuation builds upon the performance skills, creativity, aural awareness and social skills gained through the First Access programme.
+Continuation builds upon the performance skills, creativity, aural awareness and social skills gained through the Mash Up Initial Access programme.

 Lincolnshire Music Service brokers tuition through schools.

 - If you are a parent and would like your child to learn an instrument, please contact your school.

 - If you are a school enquiring about our tuition, please visit our Services for Schools section.